Campus Drug & Alcohol Policies

 Treatment and Referral

-Referral for counseling, treatment, rehabilitation and treatment programs can be found at the Human Resource website at https://pueblocc.edu/TitleIX/Resources, Health Clinic’s website at https://pueblocc.edu/Health_Clinic, or throughout the community.
+Referral for counseling, treatment, rehabilitation and treatment programs can be found at the Human Resource website or the URL at: https://pueblocc.edu/TitleIX/Resources, the Health Clinic’s website, or the URL at: https://pueblocc.edu/Health_Clinic, or throughout the community.
 Referral programs and resources can be found in Appendix C.

 PREVENTION PROGRAM – STUDENTS